usnaim/8-Week-SQL-Challenge/README.md

-### Business Task
+### Problem Statement
 Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.

 ### Entity Relationship Diagram

 ![image](https://user-images.githubusercontent.com/81607668/127271130-dca9aedd-4ca9-4ed8-b6ec-1e1920dca4a8.png)

-### Insights and Findings

 ***